-Former railroad town vibrant Atlanta bedroom community
+Former railroad town turned into a vibrant Atlanta bedroom community

 The historic Acworth Caboose sits in the heart of the city.